 Value added is the value which the group has added to purchased materials and goods by process of manufacture and conversion and the sale of its products and services.
-This statement shows how the value so added has been distributed.
+This statement shows how the value added has been distributed.

+Value Value

+2019 Added 2018 Added

-2018 R'000 Value Added % 2017 R'000 Value Added %
+R'000 % R'000 %

-,,
+Creation of wealth

-Turnover 1 721 876 1 635 790
+Revenue 1 985 139 1 721 876

-Cost of goods, services and expenses 1 161 932 1 099 177
+Cost of goods, services and expenses (1 406 717) (1 166 807)

-559 944 536 613
+578 422 555 069

 Distribution of wealth

 Employees:

-Salaries, wages and benefits 337 344 60,2 312 344 58,2
+Salaries, wages and benefits 397 412 68,7 332 464 59,9

 Government:

-Taxes 38 474 6,9 32 986 7,1
+Taxes 28 577 5,0 38 479 6,9

 Providers of capital:

-Finance costs 7 404 1,3 6 429 1,2
+Finance costs 12 345 2,1 7 404 1,3

-Dividends 38 580 6,9 48 088 9,0
+Dividends 39 463 6,8 38 580 7,0

 Maintenance and expansion:

-Depreciation 40 656 7,3 45 262 8,4
+Depreciation 43 437 7,5 40 656 7,3

-Retained income 97 486 17,4 86 359 16,1
+Retained income 57 188 9,9 97 486 17,6

-559 944 100,0 536 613 100,0
+578 422 100,0 555 069 100,0

-14 ACCOUNTABILITY
+ACCOUNTABILITY

-ETHICAL LEADERSHIP
+ETHICAL Leadership

-The Transpaco board, divisional directors, management and employees at all levels, adhere to the highest standards of ethical behaviour and effective governance and seek to act in the best interests of the company at all times.
+As a good corporate citizen Transpaco seeks to adhere to the highest standards of ethical behaviour and effective governance at all times.
+The board, divisional directors, management and employees at all levels, are required to apply these principles and act in the best interests of the company.
 Respect for human rights is the general underlying principle guiding all interactions, whether internally or with external stakeholders.
 The board embodies the qualities as outlined by King IV for effective ethical leadership, namely integrity, competence, responsibility, accountability, fairness and transparency.

-This ethos is encapsulated and governed by our comprehensive Code of Business Principles and Ethics ("the Code"), which is in the process of being updated to comply with and accommodate the tenets of King IV.
+This ethos is encapsulated and governed by our comprehensive Code of Business Principles and Ethics ("the Code").

 All employees are required to adhere to the Code in all daily interactions.
 The Code is therefore communicated well and each employee has received a copy and an induction booklet setting out the disciplinary consequences for non-adherence.
 All new employees receive this information in a welcome pack on commencement of employment.

-The Code encapsulates our commitment to creating diversity in the workplace, to minimising our environmental impact, and to providing quality products that meet consumers' needs while complying with rigorous safety standards.
+The Code outlines our commitment to creating diversity in the workplace, to minimising our environmental impact, and to providing quality products that meet consumers' needs while complying with rigorous safety standards.